Additional Applications Setup

 c.Authenticator.allow_all = True # allow all users

-Test that it works by starting the server and opening its public url on a browser (i.e. the one on port 8000):
+Test that jupyterhub works by starting the server and opening its public url on a browser (i.e. the one on port 8000):

-Our systemd unit file for jupyter hub will launch the service as the pi
+Our systemd unit file for Jupyter Hub will launch the service as the root

 To install and enable the service: